CheetahDoesStuff/xv0/README.md

 ## Support
 If you encounter any issues, please make an github issue!
 Any bug reports or similar help me improve and polish the OS as i keep developing it.

+## License
+This project is dual-licensed under the Apache 2.0 and MIT license.